 Official Travel Advisories

 Currently, there are no known travel advisories for New Orleans and surrounding parishes.
 New Orleans is located on the Gulf Coast and is a vibrant city.
 Especially in tourist areas like the French Quarter, tourists will be relatively safe as long as they exercise common sense precautions such as not flashing expensive items or large amounts of cash, or drawing unnecessary attention to themselves.
-Likewise, being mindful of how much alcohol is consumed, and avoiding unsafe scenarios is also import.
+Likewise, being mindful of how much alcohol is consumed, and avoiding unsafe scenarios is also important.
+Just as you would with any major city, exercise regular caution.

 Is New Orleans Safe for Tourists and Solo Travelers?